heike2718/quarkus-eclipse-reproducer/README.md

 __Building the project locally__

-After cloning the repository run either inside eclipse or on the command line
+After cloning the repository, on the command line run

 	cd own-artifact
 	mvn install

-This installes a dependency for quarkus-eclipse-reproducer not deployed on maven central to your local repository
+This installes a dependency for quarkus-hello to your local repository

 __Check if quarkus-hello starts fine from the command line__